dwf/rescued-scipy-wiki/Cookbook/FortranIO.rst

 Reading FORTRAN "unformatted IO" files
 ======================================

 Lots of scientific code is written in FORTRAN.
-One of the most convenient file formats to create in FORTRAN is the so-called "[`http://local.wasp.uwa.edu.au/~pbourke/dataformats/fortran/`_ unformatted binary file]".
+One of the most convenient file formats to create in FORTRAN is the so-called "`unformatted binary file <http://local.wasp.uwa.edu.au/~pbourke/dataformats/fortran/>`_".
 These files have all the disadvantages of raw binary IO - no metadata, data depends on host endianness, floating-point representation, and possibly word size - but are not simply raw binary.
 They are organized into "records", which are padded with size information.
 Nevertheless, one does encounter such files from time to time.
 No prewritten code appears to be available to read them in numpy/scipy, but it can be done with relative ease using numpy's record arrays:

 ::